kawasaki/linux-block/Documentation/admin-guide/iostats.rst

 you'll avoid the overhead of 50, 100, or 500 or more opens/closes with
 each snapshot of your disk statistics.

-In 2.4, the statistics fields are those after the device name.
+In ``/proc/diskstats``, the statistics fields are those after the device name.
 In the above example, the first field of statistics would be 446216.
-By contrast, in 2.6+ if you look at ``/sys/block/hda/stat``, you'll find just the 15 fields, beginning with 446216.
-If you look at ``/proc/diskstats``, the 15 fields will be preceded by the major and minor device numbers, and device name.
-Each of these formats provides 15 fields of statistics, each meaning exactly the same things.
+By contrast, in ``/sys/block/hda/stat`` you'll find just the 17 fields, beginning with 446216.
+If you look at ``/proc/diskstats``, the 17 fields will be preceded by the major and minor device numbers, and device name.
+Each of these formats provides 17 fields of statistics, each meaning exactly the same things.
 All fields except field 9 are cumulative since boot.
 Field 9 should go to zero as I/Os complete; all others only increase (unless they overflow and wrap).
 Wrapping might eventually occur on a very busy or long-lived system; so applications should be prepared to deal with it.
 Regarding wrapping, the types of the fields are either unsigned int (32 bit) or unsigned long (32-bit or 64-bit, depending on your machine) as noted per-field below.
 Unless your observations are very spread in time, these fields should not wrap twice before you notice it.

 Each set of stats only applies to the indicated device; if you want system-wide stats you'll have to find all the devices and sum them all up.